abed-almrad/BICI_SENSORS_ROS/README.md

 **P.S.** The coordinates_listener node should be run separately from the allegro_hand.launch file (should be working toward including it in the launch file) and from the ROW_WS directory.

+**Robot Arm Workspace Building Notes**

+    **P.S.** Before building any package, run the following two commands:

+       - rosdep update

+       - rosdep install --rosdistro noetic --ignore-src --from-paths src --os=ubuntu:focal

+    **P.S.** To clone a branch, you have to use the following command: git clone -b "branch-name" --single-branch "repo-link"

+    1- In case of a PC format, before building robotiq package, run the following command: sudo apt install ros-noetic-soem

+    2- When building coro_workstations package, clone the robotiq_85_gripper separately inside the coro_workstations package (this is because  robotiq_85_gripper is used as a submodule inside the coro_workstations repo)

+**UR5-e Teaching Pendant Setup + Extra Notes (for hardware control via Moveit)**

+    1- Upper right corner three-dashes button --> settings --> System --> URCaps --> Press the "+" button to add: "External Control", "rs485", "Robotiq_Grippers" and "Robotiq_Wrist_Camera" from usbdisk

+    2- Go to the Run tab (in the upper toolbar) and load ROS.urp (by pressing the "Load Program" button, you can find the .urp file directly in the home directory)

+    3- In case of a PC format, before running the hardware-related launch file, run the following command: sudo apt install ros-noetic-moveit-resources-prbt-moveit-config

 **P.S.** In case of a format, how to setup your PC for ROS development:

 1- In VScode: Use ctrl + shift + p to open the command palette and search there for "c_cpp_properties.json" then open the file and add the highlighted line of code as it appears in the "VScode_ROS_Setup" image under ROS_WS directory.